Posted by Karen Bryan on 13 September, 2017

 What would happen if this newbie started training three times a week, for 26 weeks?
 If they put in the work inside the gym and out, they’d be on a whole other level, right?
 It’s the exact same for trainers and fitness business owners who are trying to sell.

 When you put in the work, develop a sales process and actually follow it - your sales could jump from stagnant to soaring in no time.
-Think about it, learning to sell could be the best way to drive your business forward.
+Think about it, learning to sell could be the best way to drive your fitness studio forward.
 It’s all about turning that enquiry into a paying client.

 STEP 1: PINPOINT YOUR WEAKNESSES